Technology

 - Fuel Direct - a scheme where energy payments are made direct from state benefits (more information below)

-- Prepayment meter - but usually you end up paying far more for energy, so ask about other options first
+- Prepayment meter - but sometimes you end up paying far more for energy, so ask about other options first and check if a prepayment meter is right for you

-- British Gas, EDF, Eon and Npower have set up independent charitable trusts to give grants to some customers to help them pay for fuel arrears.
+- All of the Big Six energy companies have set up independent charitable trusts to give grants to some customers to help them pay for fuel arrears.

 You should also start taking steps to reduce the amount of energy you use, which will cut what you have to pay on future bills.
 See our tips for using less electricity.